ePages-de/epages-devportal/_posts/2020/2020-03-24-how-to-get-a-simple-go-app-on-kubernetes.md

 It supports many useful features like different configuration file formats and environment variables or support for [pflag](https://github.com/spf13/pflag){:target="_blank"} parameters.

 To represent the final state of the configuration settings after applying the overwrite hierarchy (see [goals](#goals) section), we create an internal config object.
-Lets start with an example.
+Let's start with an example.
 Our configuration file (myapp.yaml) could look like this:

 ```yaml
 logging: